SwastikMajumder/AlgebraSolver/README.md

 # AlgebraSolver
-A project.. which aims to create an AI which can eventually solve IIT-JEE questions
+A project.. which aims to create an AI which can eventually solve difficult questions